 C=US, ST=Washington, L=Redmond, O=Microsoft Corporation, CN=Microsoft Corporation Third Party Marketplace Root

-You have two dbs installed.
+As you can see, you have two dbs installed.
 Both were pre-installed by Microsoft.
-The first db is used to validate the Microsoft Windows OS, while the second db is used to validate third-party vendors approved by Microsoft Corporation.
+The first db (List 0) is used to validate the Microsoft Windows operating system, while the second db (List 1) is used to validate Microsoft Corporation-approved third-party vendors.

 $ mokutil --db

-You will delete both of this dbs and replace them with your own.
-There are benefits and drawbacks to this approach.
+You will delete both of these dbs and replace them with your own.
+This method has both advantages and disadvantages.

-The benefits include total control over which binaries are allowed to load.
-Because each binary should be signed with your own private key, your Secure Boot is completely secure.
-Nothing can sneak up on you until you give it permission to do so.
+The advantages include complete control over which binaries can be loaded.
+The kernel and most kernel modules will already be signed (in this case) with Fedora's built-in Fedora kernel signing key.
+Other than that, each binary must be signed with your own private key.
+As a result, your Secure Boot is completely secure.
+Nothing can sneak up on you unless you give it permission to.

-The drawback is that you must sign everything that will be loaded during the booting process, which might be frustrating if you are not a tech-savvy person.
-Also, the majority of vendors are Microsoft-certified, and if such a vendor's hardware/software is involved in the boot process and you do not have their keys installed, the system will not boot.
-You must sign each of them with your own private key in order for it to boot again.
+The disadvantage is that you must sign everything (though not many) that will be loaded during the booting process, which may be inconvenient if you are not technically savvy.
+Furthermore, the majority of vendors are Microsoft-certified, and if the software/hardware of such a vendor is involved in the boot process and you do not have their keys installed, the system will not boot.
+In order for it to boot again, you must sign each of them with your own private key.

 1.4 Forbidden Signature Database (dbx)

 The Forbidden Signature Database (dbx) is a kind of anti-db.
-It includes keys and hashes that belong to the undesired binary that you do not wish to execute when the computer boots.
+It includes public keys with a minimum key strength of RSA-2048 or SHA-256 hashes that can be used to validate the undesired binary that you do not want the computer to execute when it boots.

-Take a look at the dbx that has been installed.
+Take a look at the keys and hashes that have been added.

 $ efi-readvar -v dbx